anuragsinghrajsingh/Tanx.fi-Infrastructure-Role-/README.md

 ### Overview

 This project analyzes customer order data from an online store to gain insights into revenue, product performance, and customer behavior.
 The analysis includes:

-Monthly revenue calculation
+Monthly revenue calculation,
-Revenue per product
+Revenue per product,
-Revenue per customer
+Revenue per customer,
-Identification of top 10 customers by revenue
+Identification of top 10 customers by revenue.

 ### Technologies Used

-Python
+Python (for overall coding and result)
-Pandas (for data manipulation)
+Pandas (for data manipulation) seaborn and matplotlib (Data Visualization)

 ### Dataset

-orders.csv: Contains order details with columns: order_id customer_id
+orders.csv: Contains order details with columns: order_id quantity product_id
-order_date
-product_id
-product_name
-product_price
-quantity
+price
+seller_id
+freight_value
+customer_id
+order_status
+purchase_date
+payment_type
+product_category_name
+product_weight_gram

+### Method Used
+1) Inbuilt method and function used to calculate the desired result.
+2) Manual method with the little inbuilt function and method used to calculate the desired result.

+All the lines of the code are written with proper explanation.(little knowledge is required to understand the concept written and explained)
+Both inbuilt and manual methods are separated properly.

 ### Usage